Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 Work through the following activities in this order to practice your JS visualization skills:

-1. Finish up the activities and challenges presented earlier in class today if you haven't already
-1. Follow this [Tutorial](https://github.com/MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Working-with-Data/tree/master) and solve all of the challenges.
+Follow this [Tutorial](https://github.com/MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Working-with-Data/tree/master) and solve all of the challenges.
-1. **Stretch Challenge** [Download this Netflix data set](https://www.kaggle.com/shivamb/netflix-shows) and answer the following questions through visualizations:
- 1. What is the ratio of TV Shows to Movies?
- 1. How many movies had the release year of 2005?
-2019?
- 1. How many TV shows had more than 3 seasons?
- 1. How many Comedies does India have?

 <!-- > -->